Imperial College London Doctoral Academic Communication Requirement

 Yes.
 If you are doing a '4-year PhD', i.e. studying as part of a 1+3 arrangement (1-year MRes/MSc plus 3-year PhD), your Master’s degree is considered as the English language entry requirement for the PhD.
 However, like all 1st-year doctoral students, you will still need to fulfil the Imperial College London Doctoral Academic Communication Requirement at the start of the PhD stage.
 This means that you will only be exempt from this requirement if the English language entry requirement for your Master’s is still valid at the time of fully registering onto the doctoral programme.

-I received an email from the CfAE exempting me from the Doctoral Academic Communication Requirement.
+I am exempt from the Doctoral Academic Communication Requirement.
 Can I still join a class?

 Yes, you can take advantage of our higher-level courses, workshops and 1:1 consultations at any point during your doctoral programme.

 When should I take DACR Assessment 1?

 Students must take the first available assessment (DACR A1) after fully registering onto their doctoral programme, within 3 months of the registration date.
 This is because the aim of the Requirement is to identify as soon as possible those who need to improve their writing competence, and to ensure they can access support in the first 9 months of their doctoral programme.